cmgvc/WeAreFit/README.md

 - **Daily Fitness Challenges**: Receive and complete daily fitness challenges.
 - **Social Sharing**: Share workout results and progress with friends.
 - **Progress Tracking**: Monitor your fitness progress and achievements.
-- **Integration with Fitness APIs**: Sync workout data with Apple Health and Google Fit.
 - **Leaderboards**: Compete with friends and view global leaderboards.
 - **Notifications and Reminders**: Stay motivated with timely reminders.